shreytheshreyas/tp/docs/DeveloperGuide.md

 Once this step is done, the Project View will be displayed as in Figure 6.1.

-The Figure 6.4 sequence diagram shows how the Project View is displayed through the project select command.
+The Figure 6.4 sequence diagram shows how the Project-View is displayed through the project select command.
 The ellipses have been used for brevity to show that other different data about the project and task will be obtained from getters.
 For example, in the image below only shows that the status of the task is involved but other aspects of the tasks will also be needed like the task description and the team members who are involved in the task.

 <center><img src="https://i.ibb.co/zhCFK65/Project-View-SD.png"></center>

-### Home Command
+### **Home Command (Riaz Ahamed)**
 This section will explain the usages of the home command and how it affects the states of the app.

 The home command is facilitated by the HomeCommand class and it allows the user to switch from one states of the program to the other but not vice versa.
 The 2 states of the program are as follows:

-* Home View
+* Home-View
-* Project View
+* Project-View

 The home command is executed when the executeCommand method is called in the main Duke class.
-The command then switches the state of the program from the Project View to the Home View but not the other way around.
+The command then switches the state of the program from the Project-View to the Home-View but not the other way around.

 Step 1: The user launches the application.
-The application initializes with the Home View state on startup.
+The application initializes with the Home-View state on startup.

 <center><img src="https://i.ibb.co/cvB2hNX/Figure7-1.png"></center>

 Step 2: The user creates a new project with the project command.

 Step 3: The user selects the project with the select command.
-At this instance, the app state switches from Home View to Project View.
+At this instance, the app state switches from Home-View to Project View.

 <center><img src="https://i.ibb.co/ggFvm9n/Figure7-2.png"></center>

-Step 4: The user switches back to the Home View with the home command.
+Step 4: The user switches back to the Home-View with the home command.

 <center><img src="https://i.ibb.co/9rh7ft1/Figure7-3.png"></center>

 ---

 ## **Project Features**
-### Adding a new project
+### **Adding a new project (Riaz Ahamed)**
 This section will explain the creation of new projects and how the objects interact with each other.
 The user can create new projects to be added to the list of projects with the project command.
 This command is facilitated with the help of the ProjectCommand class.
 An instance of the ProjectCommand class will have the following properties: